-We knew were weren’t going to have a traditional 4th of July this year because of a family reunion that was going to take its place.
+We knew we weren’t going to have a traditional 4th of July this year because of a family reunion that was going to take its place.

 So, we did our best to make our town celebration that fell a week prior feel a little like the 4th.